School Programs – K-12 & University

 Subsidies available upon request for Title One Schools.

 The education department at the Museum at Eldridge Street offers a range of programs and resources for diverse groups, including K-12 students, college students, educators, and community organizations.
 The education department creates a welcoming and inclusive space for all learners and through our quality programming, engages and inspires our youngest visitors to explore Jewish immigrant history and culture.
 We achieve this by:

 - Developing and facilitating a variety of learning experiences and educational opportunities centered around historical interpretation, storytelling, Jewish traditions, and culture.
 These programs will reach diverse and underserved learning communities and be adapted to multiple learning styles and needs.

 - Creating opportunities for learners to examine the role of Jewish immigration history and culture in American history.

 - Creating a space that fosters inquiry, cross-cultural connections and encourages dialogue and discussion on issues impacting immigrant communities past and present.

 - Empowering future generations of historians, preservationists, educators, storytellers, and community members to play an active role in the preservation and stewardship of our site and to become advocates for sites with historical and cultural significance within their communities.

-The Museum is still prioritizing virtual programs at this time.
 If you have questions about on-site visits, please contact Rachel Serkin at firstname.lastname@example.org.